ILLUMINATION-PROJECT/website/README.md

 4. Rename title and permalink to the name of the tab/webpage.
 Then you can continue to use HTML to create content for your webpage.

 #### Note
 Most other files and folders are generated during website building and should not be altered (hardcoded) .
-If you wish to change color schemes/background images of the website (this can be changed in `_sass/layout.scss`).
+If you wish to change color schemes/background images of the website; this can be changed in `_sass/layout.scss`.